Building a Model for Returns

 E[1+R(Δt)]=1ni(1+Ri(Δt))E[1+Rlog(Δt)]=1+1ni=0n1logSiΔt+ΔtSiΔt=1+1ni=0n1log(1+Ri(Δt))=1+log(i1+Ri(Δt))1n(i1+Ri(Δt))1n\begin{aligned} \mathbb{E}\left[1 + R^{(\Delta t)}\right] &= \frac{1}{n} \sum_i \left(1 + R_i^{(\Delta t)}\right) \\ \mathbb{E}\left[1 + R_{\log}^{(\Delta t)}\right] &= 1 + \frac{1}{n} \sum_{i=0}^{n-1} \log \frac{S_{i \, \Delta t + \Delta t}}{S_{i \, \Delta t}} \\ &= 1 + \frac{1}{n} \sum_{i=0}^{n-1} \log \left(1 + R_i^{(\Delta t)}\right) \\ &= 1 + \log \left( \prod_i 1 + R_i^{(\Delta t)} \right)^\frac{1}{n} \\ &\approx \left( \prod_i 1 + R_i^{(\Delta t)} \right)^\frac{1}{n} \end{aligned}

-We can safely ignore terms smaller than O((μΔt)2)=O((μ~Δt)2)O\left((\mu \, \Delta t)^2\right) = O\left((\tilde{\mu} \, \Delta t)^2\right).
-But be careful – this is not the same as terms of order O((R(Δt))2)O\left(\left(R^{(\Delta t)}\right)^2\right), which we cannot ignore!
+We can safely ignore terms smaller than O((μΔt)2)O\left((\mu \, \Delta t)^2\right).
+But be careful – we cannot ignore terms of order O((R(Δt))2)O\left(\left(R^{(\Delta t)}\right)^2\right).

-Interestingly, these expectations are the arithmetic and geometric mean of price ratios, respectively.
-The AM-GM inequality tells use that μ\mu will always be larger than μ~\tilde{\mu}.
+We can see that these price ratio expectations are the arithmetic and geometric means of the price ratios, respectively.
+The AM-GM inequality tells use that μ~\tilde{\mu} will always be larger than μ\mu.

 This view also explains why log returns recover the total return.

-E[1+Rlog(Δt)]n=(1+μ~Δt)n=i1+Ri(Δt)=iSiΔt+ΔtSiΔt=SnΔtS0\mathbb{E}\left[1 + R_{\log}^{(\Delta t)}\right]^n = (1 + \tilde{\mu} \, \Delta t)^n = \prod_i 1 + R_i^{(\Delta t)} = \prod_i \frac{S_{i \, \Delta t + \Delta t}}{S_{i \, \Delta t}} = \frac{S_{n \, \Delta t}}{S_0}
+(1+μΔt)n=E[1+Rlog(Δt)]n=i1+Ri(Δt)=iSiΔt+ΔtSiΔt=SnΔtS0(1 + \mu \, \Delta t)^n = \mathbb{E}\left[1 + R_{\log}^{(\Delta t)}\right]^n = \prod_i 1 + R_i^{(\Delta t)} = \prod_i \frac{S_{i \, \Delta t + \Delta t}}{S_{i \, \Delta t}} = \frac{S_{n \, \Delta t}}{S_0}

 The mean log return simply answers the question "what growth rate, if compounded n=t/Δtn = t / \Delta t times, would result in the correct total growth?"

-μ=0.000984μ~=0.000951\mu = 0.000984 \qquad \tilde{\mu} = 0.000951
+μ~=0.000984μ=0.000951\tilde{\mu} = 0.000984 \qquad \mu = 0.000951

 But consider pathological cases where these two quantities have different signs.
 As it turns out, in markets, this happens all the time.
 I tested 252-day windows for 15 stocks, and for most stocks, a whopping 5% of their year-long windows exhibit this behavior – overall positive daily returns but with a negative total return!
 This should convince you that understanding the difference between these two growth rates is worthwhile.

-A smattering 15 stocks were chosen, and their mean daily returns were calculated over a sliding 252 day window.
+A smattering 15 stocks were chosen, and their mean daily returns were calculated over a sliding 252-day window.
 Random periods are plotted which have positive mean daily returns but negative total return across the period.
 Each ticker is displayed with its percentage of periods tested which have this characteristic.

 Think about the implication: